 A Lasting Legacy

-Despite the devastation caused by the 2003 fires, Brighton’s West Pier remains integral to the city’s identity.
-The West Pier Trust, a charity dedicated to preserving its memory, honours its legacy through exhibitions and historical projects.
-The pier may no longer be physically accessible, but its story endures, inspiring generations to appreciate Brighton’s rich heritage.
+Despite the destruction caused by the 2003 fires, Brighton’s West Pier remains integral to the city’s identity.
+The West Pier Trust, a dedicated charity, keeps its memory alive through exhibitions and historical projects.

-Below are more photos I took in Brighton, showcasing other stunning scenes and memories of this vibrant seaside city.
+Below are more photos I took in Brighton using 35mm film, showcasing other stunning scenes and memories I have of this vibrant seaside city.